 Her near-billion-dollar empire consists of just seven full-time and five part-time employees.
 Manufacturing and packaging?
 Outsourced to Seed Beauty, a private-label producer in nearby Oxnard, California.
 Sales and fulfillment?
 Outsourced to the online outlet Shopify.
 Finance and PR?
 Her shrewd mother, Kris, handles the actual business stuff, in exchange for the 10% management cut she takes from all her children.
 As ultralight startups go, Jenner’s operation is essentially air.
 And because of those minuscule overhead and marketing costs, the profits are outsize and go right into Jenner’s pocket.

 Basically, all Jenner does to make all that money is leverage her social media following.

 Which of all these companies do you think earns the fattest profits?
 Which do you think is simplest to operate?
 My bet is on Kylie Jenner’s business, for both.

 Apple’s $9B Search Engine Business

 Goldman Sachs analyst Rod Hall reckons Google will pay $9B to Apple this year to remain iOS’ default search engine — an amount that could go up to $12B next year (source).
-By comparison, Microsoft’s search engine Bing generated $1.7B in revenue in 2017.
-So Apple’s “search engine business” is roughly 5x as big as Microsoft’s — all while, you know, having no actual search engine.
+By comparison, Microsoft’s search engine Bing generated $7B in revenue in 2017.
+So Apple’s “search engine business” is 28% larger than Microsoft’s — all while, you know, having no actual search engine.